 Fall 2015 - 2017

-Over the past three years, two ROR groups have examined how sustainability can be factored into R&D. Focusing on the planet (environment) portion of the triple P (people, planet and profits, P3), the first ROR proposed a sustainability maturity model that allowed companies to visualize where they were in the sustainability hierarchy.
+Over the past several years, two ROR groups have examined how sustainability can be factored into R&D. Focusing on the planet (environment) portion of the triple P (people, planet and profits, P3), the first ROR proposed a sustainability maturity model that allowed companies to visualize where they were in the sustainability hierarchy.
 The model included a questionnaire to help identify key attributes of sustainability while letting companies rank themselves and compare their results to other companies.
 A second ROR, Sustainability Driven Innovation (SDI), examined sustainability driven innovation as a methodology for companies to use sustainability as a way to drive innovation.
 Literature and detailed questionnaires and interviews were used to develop a flow chart to help companies identify and evaluate potential opportunities, link them to business objectives/strategy and identify related innovation capabilities needed.
-At the conclusion of the SDI ROR, clinics were run to help and to advise companies, with an interest in sustainability, to move forward.
+At the conclusion of the SDI ROR, clinics were run to help and to advise companies with an interest in sustainability to move forward.
 These clinics revealed it was difficult for companies, even with the flow chart, to move forward without more prescriptive advice.
 Some companies felt that sustainability driven innovation didn’t apply to them because of the nature of their business.
 SDI is in fact a radical innovation method that many companies appeared unwilling or unable to undertake.

-Debbie Kalish (Ingersoll Rand)
+Co-Chairs Debbie Kalish (Ingersoll Rand) John Taylor (Schneider Electric)

-Sue Burek (Newell Brands)
+Core Team Sue Burek (Newell Brands) Amy Costello (Armstrong Flooring)

-Larry Schwartz (IP Business Tech Solutions)
+Subject Matter Expert Larry Schwartz (IP Business Tech Solutions)